-As previously stated, the project will set aside eight (8) units or 11% for Very-Low Income Households and therefore, under both Government Code Section 65915 and the LAMC, is entitled to two incentives, in addition to other waivers or modifications of development standards that physically preclude the density bonus and incentives.
-The applicant has requested one (1) onmenu incentive to permit the averaging of FAR and Density and to allow vehicular access and two (2) off-menu requests, one waiver to increase height and one incentive for FAR, described as follows:
+As previously stated, the project will set aside eight (8) units or 11% for Very-Low Income Households and therefore, under both Government Code Section 65915 and the LAMC, is entitled to two incentives and/or waivers or modifications of development standards.
+The applicant has requested one (1) on-menu incentive to permit vehicular access and one (1) off-menu incentive to increase FAR, described as follows:

 - a.
-On-Menu Floor Area Ratio (FAR), and Density Averaging and Vehicular Access Incentive.
-The project request includes an incentive to average the density along with permitting access for vehicles to move from across the subject site.
-As the project site contains three different zones with different density limitations the project will average the density across the project site.
-In addition, due to the zoning of the lots, the project requires the ability to have vehicular access from a less restrictive zone to a more restrictive zone. - b.
+On-Menu Vehicular Access Incentive.
+The project qualifies for an incentive to permit access for vehicles to move from across the subject site.
+As the project site contains two (2) different zones, the project requires the ability to have vehicular access from a less restrictive zone to a more restrictive zone. - b.
 Off-Menu Floor Area Ratio (FAR) Incentive.
-FAR.
-The request includes an increase in FAR to allow for an FAR of 4.71:1 across the entire site.
-The subject site includes three zones, as such the permitted floor area ratio varies from 1.5:1 in the C2 zone to 3:1 within the R3 and R4 Zones.
-Through the requested off-menu incentive, the project is eligible to construct a mixed-use building that will contain a floor area ratio of a maximum of 4.71:1 in the C2 Zone and in the R3 and R4 zones totaling 138,413 square feet, which is the proposed square footage of the development.
+The project would be permitted a floor area ratio of up to 1.5:1 and 3:1 within the C2, and the R3 and R4 Zones, respectively.
+The request includes an increase in FAR to allow for an FAR of 5.31:1 across the entire site.
+Through the requested off-menu incentive, the project is eligible to construct a residential building that will contain a floor area ratio of a maximum of 5.31:1 in the C2 Zone and in the R4 zones totaling up to 114,961 square feet, which is the proposed square footage of the development.